aldrickdev/Kai_Tornado_Tutorial/docs/markdown/data_to_frontend.md

 <hr>

-## Updating the HTML with Javascript
+## Interacting with the HTML using Javascript

 First thing we need to do to update the elements in our HTML, is to get a javascript representation of the element, this allows you to apply changes to the elements using javascript.